nuggets

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-Warp is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Merge and Warp are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Warp is currently shipping more aggressively (velocity 6.3 vs 5.0), with 1 editorial sparks in the last 30 days against 0.
+Merge and Warp are shipping at a similar cadence (velocity 6.3 vs 6.3, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other Infra & APIs products to evaluate alongside.

 Top Merge alternatives in Infra & APIs are ranked by recent ship velocity.
 Browse the "Merge alternatives" section above for the current picks, or visit /alternatives/merge-dev for the full list with editorial commentary on each.